ArwaData/Stack-Overflow-Data-analysis/README.md

 # Stack-Overflow-Data-analysis
-in this project we scrape StackOverflow website using Python and Beautiful Soup.<br>
+In this project, we scrape Stack Overflow website using Python and Beautiful Soup.<br>
-then analize the data we got to answer some questions
+Then analyze the data we got to answer some questions
 ## the questions that we are trying to answer:
 - What is the average number of answer for each question?
 - What is the average number of views for each question?